Analysis | America’s second pandemic winter: More virus, less death

 What has emerged is a different sort of pandemic, one in which far more people are getting infected but — so far — fewer are dying.
-Yet there’s a caveat: There have been nearly as many total hospitalizations in the past month as a year ago, largely a function of multiplying the reduced hospitalization rate times a far larger number of infected persons.
+Yet there’s a caveat: There have been nearly as many total hospitalizations in the past month as a year ago, largely a function of multiplying the reduced hospitalization rate times a far larger number of infected people.

 Again, it’s useful to consider that reduced risk as a function of multiple factors.
-Analysis from the Kaiser Family Foundation found that, during the wave of infections spurred by the delta variant last summer and fall, about 690,000 people were hospitalized who might have avoided that fate had they been vaccinated.
+An analysis from the Kaiser Family Foundation found that, during the wave of infections spurred by the delta variant in the summer and fall, about 690,000 people were hospitalized who might have avoided that fate had they been vaccinated.
 In that period, more than 160,000 people died who might have lived had they been similarly protected.
-While the omicron variant appears to better able to evade immune defenses, research suggests that vaccination continues to provide protection against the worst effects of covid-19.
+While the omicron variant appears to better able to evade immune defenses, research suggests that vaccination continues to provide protection against the worst effects of the virus.

-So we see this unusual pattern.
-If we look at state-level data now relative to the same point in the surge in cases last winter (that began in September 2020) or the delta wave (that began last June), we see that the number of new cases each day is higher now in all 50 states and D.C.
+We see an unusual pattern: If we look at state-level data now relative to the same point in the surge in cases last winter (which began in September 2020) or the delta wave (which began in June), we see that the number of new cases each day is higher now in all 50 states and D.C.

 (These surges are pegged to the point at which cases began to increase.
 The omicron variant wasn’t detected in the country until early December, but cases were already starting to increase, so I used that point in late October as the starting point.)